EdwardSchaefer/Item-Catalog/README.md

 #List of Changes
 ----------------
+	*4/12/17 - Started linux_deployment branch and changed database engine from SQLite to PostgresQL/psycopg2 in 3 files
 	*4/12/17 - Added vagrant initialization step to README.MD to clarify application use *4/12/17 - Changed fbconnect() function to be compatable with latest version of Facebook's Graph API *4/11/17 - Removed superfluous .pyc file and .db file